MehdiKherb/Petri-nets-IIoT-NDT/README.md

   2. Creates a device _demo-device-001_ in this tenant.
   3. Creates a policy _org.acme:my-policy_ for Ditto.
   4. Creates a thing using the _devicePrototype.json_ file.
   5. Sets up the connection between Ditto and Hono via AMQP.

+**ProducerConsumerPN.ipynb** : this is the Timed Petri-net producer-consumer model that we developed.
+It requires the installation of SNAKES API with ''pip install SNAKES''.
+**MQTT-python-clients.ipynb** : this is the python MQTT client that subscribes to the local MQTT broker and publishes to Hono MQTT adapter.